nasa/progpy/docs/_sources/prog_algs_guide.rst.txt

 Prediction
 -----------

-Prediction is the process by which future states are estimates, given the initial state (e.g., from State Estimation), a model, and an estimate of :term:`future load`.
+Prediction is the process by which future states are estimated, given the initial state (e.g., from State Estimation), a model, and an estimate of :term:`future load`.
 An algorithm used to do this is called a :term:`predictor`.
 Prediction is often computationally expensive, especially for sample-based approaches with strict precision requirements (which therefore require large number of samples).

 With this framework, there are a number of results that can be predicted.
 The exact prediction results are selected based on the needs of the end-user.
 The most common prediction results are Time of Event (ToE) and Time to Event (TtE).
 Time of Event at a specific prediction time (:math:`t_P`) is defined as the time when the event is expected to occur (with uncertainty), or equivalently, the time where the event state for that event is zero.
 Time to Event is defined as the time to ToE (:math:`TtE = ToE - t_P`).
 In prognostics, ToE and TtE are often referred to as End of Life (EOL) and Remaining Useful Life (RUL), respectively.

 Beyond these, results of prediction can also include event state, outputs, performance metrics, and system states at different future times, including at ToE.
 For approaches that predict ToE with uncertainty, some users consider Probability of Success (PoS) or Probability of Failure (PoF).
 PoF is defined as the percentage of predictions that result in failure before the prognostics horizon (:math:`PoS \triangleq 1 - PoF`).

-A predictors predict method is used to perform prediction, generally defined below:
+A predictors ``predict`` method is used to perform prediction, generally defined below:

 .. code-block:: python